OOP2018/contacts-lite/README.md

 final String DATABASE_URL = PropertyManager.getProperty("jdbc.url");
 ```

-PropertyManager also has a `getProperties()` method that returns the entire Properties object.
+PropertyManager also has a `getProperties()` method that returns all the properties as a Properties object.
 You can use this for testing, to print all the values on the console.
 ```java
 java.util.Properties properties = PropertyManager.getProperties();
 properties.list( System.out );